Blog

 To relieve itching, you can try the following:

-- Try taking an oral antihistamine (such as Benadryl) or applying a topical antihistamine (such as Calamine).
+• Try taking an oral antihistamine (such as Benadryl) or applying a topical soothing agent (such as Calamine).

 A wound may throb or feel warm during the healing process.
-This is normal and shows that your body is fighting germs or bacteria and repairing the damaged tissue.
+This is normal, as increased blood flow and immune activity help repair the damaged tissue.
 However, if the throbbing persists for more than a few days or becomes more intense, it may be a sign of infection.

 Recognizing Signs of Wound Infection